Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 # Part 3: Model Creation and Feature Selection

 ## Baseline Model
-The metric of measurement for model evaluation I’ll be using is the Mean Absolut Error.
-We can use this to get a baseline of prediction based on the characteristics of each vehicle.
-To do that ill start with the mean price (8041.36) and use that as a baseline prediction of each vehicle and see how far off I would be using the mean absolute error.
+The metric of measurement for model evaluation I’ll be using is the ```mean_absolute_error```.
+We can use this to get a baseline prediction based on the characteristics of each vehicle.
+To do that i'll start with the mean price (8041.36) and use that as a baseline prediction of each vehicle and see how far off I would be using the mean absolute error.

 ```python
 # get base line prediction and mean absolute error score